The Dunn and Dunn Learning Styles Inventory Model.

 - Seating – Does your child prefer a lounge chair, solid high-back chair, lying on the floor, or another position for reading or studying?

-Other Dunn and Dunn Learning Styles Learning Domains:
+Other Learning Domains:

 In the Emotional Domain, consider your child’s level of motivation, task persistence, conformity, and need for a structured environment.